gvwilson/sdxpy/src/template/index.md

 </div>

-The next step is to define the [%g api "Application Programming Interface" %] (API) for filling in templates, which is just a fancy way of saying that we need to specify what function or functions a program calls to use our code.
+The next step is to define the [%g api "Application Programming Interface" %] (API) for filling in templates.
-Our tool needs the template itself, somewhere to write its output, and some variables to use in the expansion.
+Our tool needs the template itself, somewhere to write its output, and the set of variables to use in the expansion.
-These variables might come from a configuration file, from a YAML header in the file itself, or from some mix of the two;
+Those variables might come from a configuration file from a header in the file itself, or from somewhere else entirely, so we will assume the calling program has gotten them somehow and have it pass them into the expansion function as an dictionary ([%f template-api %]):
-for the moment,
-we will just pass them into the expansion function as an object ([%f template-api %]):

 [% inc file="example_call.py" %]